Tinkerforge/doc/en/source/Hardware/Power_Supplies/Step_Down.rst

 * Powers a stack of Bricks with 5V
 * Can power motors of driver Bricks (e.g. DC Brick)
-* Input voltage 6V to 27V
+* Input voltage 6V to 27V DC
 * Additional output voltage 5V (since hardware version 1.1)